November 10, 2021 NHTSA CAMPAIGN NUMBER: 21V872000

 Q12.
 How will the recall be performed?

-The authorized Maserati dealership will check the date code and replace the affected component as needed.
+dealership will check the date code and replace the affected component as needed.

 Q13.
 How long will the repair take?